linux-lock/bpflock/README.md

 ## 2. Security concepts

 bpflock bpf programs are separated by security functionality, where each program can be launched independently without interfering with the rest.
 Combined together they allow to restrict or block the access to a wide range of Linux kernel features.

+**Note: bpflock is able to restrict root access to some features, however it does not protect against evil root users.
+Such users are able to disable bpflock if `/sys` file system is writable.**

 ### 2.1 Security features